Hans Brunhart

+Early life

+Brunhart was born on 28 March 1945 in Balzers as the son of Andreas Brunhart and Rosa (née Frick) as one of seven children.
+He attended secondary school in the municipality and in Mörschwil.
+From 1966 to 1972 he studied German studies in Freiburg im Breisgau and Basel.
+From 1972 to 1974, he was the director of the Liechtenstein State Library and Liechtenstein National Archives.

 Prime Minister of Liechtenstein

 Brunhart was Deputy Prime Minister of Liechtenstein under the government of Walter Kieber from 27 March 1974 to 26 April 1978.
-He was Prime Minister of Liechtenstein, serving from 26 April 1978 to 26 May 1993.
-The 1978 Liechtenstein general election resulted in a win for the Patriotic Union, and Brunhart was appointed as Prime Minister.
+He was the eighth Prime Minister of Liechtenstein, serving from 26 April 1978 to 26 May 1993.
+The 1978 Liechtenstein general election resulted in a win for the Patriotic Union (VU), and Brunhart was appointed as Prime Minister.

 Brunhart (second from left) during a session in the Landtag of Liechtenstein on 24 March 1991.

 Brunhart's tenure was marked by significant changes in Liechtenstein's foreign policy.
 In 1978, Liechtenstein joined the Council of Europe, and Brunhart, along with Prince Nikolaus of Liechtenstein, held the presidency of the Committee of Ministers in 1987.
 In addition, Liechtenstein became a full member of the United Nations in 1990 following Security Council Resolution 663.
 Under his government, Liechtenstein became a member of the European Free Trade Association in its own right in 1991.

+His government also oversaw increased environmental protection in Liechtenstein with the passing of the Clean Air Act in 1985, the Waste Act in 1988, and the Soil Protection Act in 1990.

 During his tenure, women received voting rights for the first time, following a referendum on the topic (among men only) in 1984.